avk/avk.github.io/_case_studies/nanowrimo2016.md

 ## Team / Role

-As Senior UX Engineer, I worked:
+As Senior UX Designer & Engineer, I worked:
 * with our Founder and our UX designer to collect and synthesize NaNoWriMo best practices
 * with our head of marketing to create and iterate on a NaNoWriMo landing page and product language
 * to design and implement all product updates